-Irish-authorised insurance undertakings are required to establish and maintain technical provisions in respect of all (re)insurance obligations towards policyholders and beneficiaries of (re)insurance contracts.
-The value of technical provisions must correspond to the current amount an undertaking would have to pay if it were to transfer its (re)insurance obligations immediately to another insurance undertaking.
-The Irish Regulations set out detailed provisions for the calculation of technical provisions.2
+Irish-authorised insurance undertakings are required to establish and maintain technical provisions in respect of all insurance and reinsurance obligations towards policyholders and beneficiaries of insurance and reinsurance contracts.
+The value of technical provisions must correspond to the current amount an undertaking would have to pay if it were to transfer its insurance and reinsurance obligations immediately to another insurance undertaking.
+The Irish Regulations set out detailed provisions for the calculation of technical provisions.6